ibrahim-sisar/ET6-CDSP-group-09-repo/notes/meeting_minutes/meeting_21.md

 ---

-**2. We decided to watch Evan’s last session** “Communicating Results” to better understand expectations and improve our deliverables.
+## 2. We decided to watch Evan’s last session on “Communicating Results”

+To better understand the expectations for Milestone 4 and to improve the quality of our deliverables.

 ---

-**3. We divided our team into two subgroups for peer reviews**
+## 3. We divided our team into two subgroups for peer reviews**

 Each subgroup will review one assigned team (`#26` or `#13`) to ensure coverage and efficiency.

 ---

-**4. We agreed to create dedicated GitHub Discussions for:**
+## 4. We agreed to create dedicated GitHub Discussions

 - Presentation preparation – deadline is **27th of July**
 - Target audience & persona development